erachain/Erachain/ERA/z_CLONECHAIN_EXAMPLES/readme.md

 # Clonechains
-How make Your own Clonechain with KYC, exchange, assets, polls etc.
+How make Your own blockchain with KYC, exchange, assets, polls etc. as clone of Erachain blockchain

 For start Your own clonechain put genesis.json file into application folder.
 See examples in z_genesis folder.